cms-opendata-workshop/workshop2021-lesson-preexercise-cpp-and-root/_episodes/01-introduction.md

 objectives:
 - "Learn a bit about C++ and how to compile C++ code."
 - "Learn how to use ROOT to write and read from files, using the C++ libraries."
-- "Learn how to use ROOT to write and read from files, using the python libraries."
+- "learn how to use ROOT to investigate data and create simple histograms"
-- "Learn how to use ROOT and its RDataframe analysis approach."
+- "Explore the ROOT python libraries."
 keypoints:
 - "C++ has a reputation for being intimidating, but there are only a few things you need to learn to edit the open data code for your own uses."
 - "You can use the ROOT toolkit using both C++ and python."